This quiet industrial and residential town is at the geographic heart of Connecticut.

 Berlin has a branch of the nationwide Picture Show cinema chain and you could hardly pick a more luxurious way to enjoy a movie.

-Following a recent update, the cinema has electric-powered luxury recliners, with footrests and built-in cup holders.
+Following a recent update, the 12-screen cinema has electric-powered luxury recliners, with footrests and built-in cup holders.
+The stadium configuration means that there isn’t a bad seat in the house.

-There’s lounge-style seating at all screens, so what beggars belief is just how cheap it is to watch a movie here.
+There’s lounge-style seating at all screens, so what blew me away was just how cheap it is to watch a movie here.
+On Tuesdays for instance, tickets were just $5 (all day) when I wrote this article.

 12. Karabin Farms

-At the western foot of Ragged Mountain is a typical New England fruit farm growing 17 apple varieties and opening for a PYO season on Saturdays and Sundays between mid-August and late-October.
+At the western foot of Ragged Mountain is a quintessential New England fruit farm growing 17 apple varieties.
+Karabin Farms opens for a PYO season on Saturdays and Sundays between mid-August and late-October.

-Starting with Zestars and ending with Red Delicious and Cameo, the PYO experience at Karabin Farms includes a free wagon ride through forest to a bucolic orchard, with the chance to spot deer and wild turkeys on the way.
+Starting with Zestars and ending with Red Delicious and Cameo, the PYO experience at Karabin Farms includes a free wagon ride through forest to a bucolic orchard.
+I remember spotting deer and wild turkeys on the way.

 In spring and summer you can also call in for flowers, while pumpkin season arrives in Fall, and there’s a choice of cut-your-own and pre-cut Christmas trees from late-November.

-The farm stand sells more fruit and vegetables, as well as farm-raised meats, pickles, local honey and various grades of maple syrup tapped on the farm.
+The farm stand is a destination in its own right.
+You can shop here for more produce, as well as farm-raised meats, pickles, local honey, and various grades of maple syrup tapped on the farm.

 13. Berlin Batting Cages

-Despite the name, this family fun attraction off the Berlin Turnpike is more than just batting cages.
+Despite the name, this family fun center off the Berlin Turnpike is more than just batting cages.

-There’s also a new grand prix circuit for go-karting, and a bumper boat circuit in a large clear pool, just the ticket for children on hot summer days.
+There’s also a recent grand prix circuit for go-karting, and a bumper boat circuit in a large clear pool.
+We visited on a hot summer’s day, and my kids loved wreaking havoc with the attached water guns.

 14. New Britain Youth Museum at Hungerford Park